"GLBT Nightclubs"

 Club / Bar: The Cartwheel

-APRIL 2005: The club/bar is closed indefinitely due to a fire --- read more here
+APRIL 2005: The club closed following to a fire, and never reopened --- read more here

 Music: 4 Stars